Skip to Content

 Everything from the overstated but very definite love of tea to the Scotch egg, which has its origins in the nargisi kebab, can be traced back to this dark time in British history.

-My version of mulligatawny soup uses chicken as the meat, but it is often made with both beef or lamb.
+My version of mulligatawny soup uses chicken as the meat, but it is often made with beef or lamb.

 Black pepper is a key driver for both flavour and heat in this recipe.
-It is strangely an overused and underloved spice, it gets thrown on everything without being considered as a flavour in its own right.
+It is strangely an overused and underloved spice; it gets thrown on everything without being considered as a flavour in its own right.

 Here it sits front and centre, in much the same way as it does in my Chettinad chicken curry.

-It really does have the most wonderfully unique type of heat, very much different to capsaicin found in chilli.
+It really does have the most wonderfully unique type of heat, very different to capsaicin found in chilli.

-Then we have fruit, both apples and mango chutney, it may sound strange but it just works!
+Then we have fruit, both apples and mango chutney.
+It may sound strange, but it just works!

 Overhead chicken mulligatawny soup with coconut milk.